aiven/devportal/docs/platform/howto/attach-vpc-aws-tgw.rst

 Set up a project VPC
 --------------------

-Create a VPC on the Aiven platform in the same region as your Transit Gateway is located in.
+Create a VPC on the Aiven platform in the same region as your Transit Gateway.

 Set up a VPC attachment for your Project VPC
 ------------------------------------------------